Aliases for SETDB2 Gene

 GeneCards Summary for SETDB2 Gene

-SETDB2 (SET Domain Bifurcated 2) is a Protein Coding gene.
-Diseases associated with SETDB2 include chronic lymphocytic leukemia.
-Among its related pathways are Lysine degradation and Chromatin organization.
-GO annotations related to this gene include histone-lysine N-methyltransferase activity and histone methyltransferase activity (H3-K9 specific).
-An important paralog of this gene is EHMT1.
+SETDB2 (SET Domain Bifurcated Histone Lysine Methyltransferase 2) is a Protein Coding gene.
+Among its related pathways are Chromatin organization and Lysine degradation.
+Gene Ontology (GO) annotations related to this gene include histone-lysine N-methyltransferase activity and histone methyltransferase activity (H3-K9 specific).
+An important paralog of this gene is SETDB1.